MichelleBritton/under-the-sea/README.md

 - The most complex function has a cyclomatic complexity value of 5 while the median is 1.

 ### Solved Bugs
-I found the following issues during testing.
+I asked four other people to test the game fully but none found any issues, other than one person's suggestion that I add music and/or sound effects.
+However, I found the following issues during testing:

 - If you click on the same card twice, it alerts you that there is a match.

 - After clicking on two cards, it is possible to carry on clicking on other cards.

 ### Unfixed Bugs